LLM-Driven Cost-Effective Requirements Change Impact Analysis: Empirical Evaluation

 \sectopic{CoT.} As part of our evaluation, we consider the recently proposed requirements traceability technique by Hey et al.~\cite{hey2025requirements}.
-In their approach, they introduced a RAG method, combining a retrieval step with Chain-of-Thought (CoT) prompting.
-For each source requirement, the RAG retrieves the top-k corresponding target requirements using semantic similarity.
-Each source–target requirement pair is then provided to the LLM, which, through Chain-of-Thought prompting, determines whether a trace link exists between the given pair.
-For the retrieval step, they employed OpenAI’s embedding model \texttt{text-embedding-3-large}, and for the prompting step, they experimented with various LLMs, among which GPT4o demonstrated the best overall performance.
-Moreover, they have experimented with two different prompt structures: \textbf{KISS} and \textbf{CoT}.
+In their approach, they introduced a RAG method that combines a retrieval step with Chain-of-Thought (CoT) prompting.
+For each source requirement, the RAG retrieves the top-k target requirements that are most semantically similar.
+Each source–target requirement pair is then provided to the LLM, which, via Chain-of-Thought prompting, determines whether a trace link exists between them.
+For the retrieval step, they employed OpenAI’s embedding model \texttt{text-embedding-3-large}, and for the prompting step, they experimented with various LLMs, with GPT-4o demonstrating the best overall performance.
+Moreover, they have experimented with two different prompt structures: \textbf{KISS} and $CoT$.
 The KISS prompt is a simple zero-shot prompt that asks the LLM a yes-or-no question about whether the source requirement is related to the target requirement.
-In contrast, the \textbf{CoT} uses chain-of-thought prompting to determine traceability by providing source and target artifact and asking, as in \textbf{KISS}, a simple yes-or-no question about whether a link should exist between them.
-Based on their experiments, \textbf{CoT} showed better performance on average.
-Therefore, in our study, we focus exclusively on GPT4o and the \textbf{CoT} prompt for this method.
+In contrast, the $CoT$ uses chain-of-thought prompting to determine traceability by providing source and target artifact and asking, as in \textbf{KISS}, a simple yes-or-no question about whether a link should exist between them.
+Based on their experiments, $CoT$ showed better average performance.
+Therefore, in our study, we focus exclusively on GPT-4o and the $CoT$ prompt for this method.